stevenrskelton/stevenrskelton.github.io/_posts/2022-10-19-tradeaudit-mobile-app-infrastructure.md

 This side of Twitter is colloquially referred to as "fintwit", ie: _Financial Twitter_.

 Twitter has a feature called "cashtags" where users can represent stock ticker symbols within Tweets using a dollar sign, for example `$spy` represents the `SPDR S&P 500 ETF`.
-The mobile app allows these Twitter recommendations to be recorded, tracked by price information, and aggregated to create a historical performance record per Twitter account.
+The mobile app allows Tweets made about stocks (with or without cashtags) to be recorded, tracked via price information, and aggregated to create historical performance records for Twitter accounts.

 High level, this requires:
 - [Mobile App iOS/Android Client](#mobile-app-iosandroid-client), obviously.